Nancy Sherman: Early life and education

-Education and career
+Academic career

-Sherman received a bachelor's in philosophy from Bryn Mawr College in 1973.
-She went on to receive a master's in philosophy from the University of Edinburgh in 1976, and her doctorate from Harvard University in 1982.

-After receiving her doctorate, she accepted a position as assistant professor of philosophy at Yale University in 1982, where she was promoted to associate professor in 1988.
-In 1989, she moved to Georgetown University, accepting a position of tenured associate professor, receiving a promotion to full professor in 1994.
-In 2001, she was elevated to university professor.
-Besides her regular appointments, Sherman also served as the inaugural Distinguished Chair of Ethics at the United States Naval Academy from 1997 to 1999, and has been an adjunct professor of law at the Georgetown University Law Center since 2004.
-She has also been a faculty affiliate at the Kennedy Institute of Ethics at Georgetown since 1994 and spent a term as visiting professor of philosophy at Johns Hopkins University in 1995, and two terms as such at the University of Maryland in 1995 and 1996.
+Sherman joined Yale University as an assistant professor of philosophy in 1982 and was promoted to associate professor in 1988.
+In 1989, she moved to Georgetown University as a tenured associate professor, was promoted to full professor in 1994, and was named Distinguished University Professor in 2001.
+She has been an affiliate of the Kennedy Institute of Ethics at Georgetown since 1989, served as an adjunct professor at Georgetown Law from 2004 to 2016, and has held an affiliate appointment with Georgetown Law's Center on National Security and the Law since 2014.
+She spent a term as visiting professor of philosophy at Johns Hopkins University in 1995 and two terms at the University of Maryland in 1995 and 1996.

+From January 1997 to June 1999, Sherman was the inaugural holder of the Distinguished Chair in Ethics at the United States Naval Academy, during which time she advised the Superintendent of the Naval Academy, the Secretary of the Navy, the Commandant of the Marine Corps, and the Commander of Naval Education and Training on ethics.

-Sherman has served in a variety of posts in the American Philosophical Association as well as other professional organizations.
-In 2005, she was also invited by the Assistant Secretary of Defense for Health Affairs to visit Guantanamo Bay detention center to witness the conditions detainees were being held in, and to provide ethical advice as to their continued treatment.
+Sherman has served in a variety of posts in the American Philosophical Association and other professional organizations.

+In 2005, she was invited by the Assistant Secretary of Defense for Health Affairs to visit Guantanamo Bay detention camp to witness the conditions detainees were being held in, and to provide ethical advice as to their continued treatment.
 She also acted as an observer to the Vice Chief of the Army's Suicide Review Board in 2011.

-In 2022, she was elected a Fellow of the American Academy of Arts & Sciences.

-Research areas
+Research

-Sherman has conducted research in general ethics, the history of philosophy, and moral psychology.
-In recent years her research has been primarily focused on military ethics and related matters.
-She has worked and published extensively on such issues as post-traumatic stress disorder (PTSD), military suicide, and the honor, guilt, and shame associated with war.
-Sherman has written about how ancient theories of stoicism may be modified and helpfully applied to the modern world and the modern soldier.
-Her conclusions have been criticized on the basis that such applications may be actively counterproductive.
+Sherman has published over seventy peer-reviewed articles in ethics, the history of philosophy, ancient ethics, moral psychology, the emotions, and psychoanalysis.

+Ancient ethics and virtue

+Sherman's early work focused on Aristotle's ethics and the broader tradition of virtue ethics.
+Her first book, The Fabric of Character: Aristotle's Theory of Virtue (1989), examines Aristotle's account of the development and structure of moral character.
+Making a Necessity of Virtue: Aristotle and Kant on Virtue (1997) argues that the ethical theories of Aristotle and Immanuel Kant are more compatible than is traditionally supposed, and that emotional engagement plays an essential role in Kantian moral life.
+She is also the editor of Critical Essays on the Classics: Aristotle's Ethics (1999).